swag2198/build-gpt2-moe/README.md

 # build-gpt2-moe

-This repository houses some of my experiments to understand how to train small (~GPT2 scale) LLMs and their Mixture-of-Experts (MoEs) variants.
+This is a playground repository for some my experiments to understand how to train small (~GPT2 scale) LLMs and their Mixture-of-Experts (MoEs) variants.

 <!-- TABLE OF CONTENTS -->
 <details open="open">